 - 1. Establish a long term janitorial contract. - 2.
 Rent out the unused office space to another business.
+The Airport will look for specific ways to market the space to generate additional revenue and establish a long term partnership.

 Long-range considerations should be given to the financial stability of the Alaska Regional Fire Training Center.